fauna-labs/serverless-fauna/README.md

 > NOTE: This package has not reached a 1.0 release yet.
 Minor version releases may still contain breaking changes.
 If you wish, you can restrict your projects to only accepting patch updates by prefacing the version number with a `"~"` in your `package.json` file.
 For example, `"~0.2.0"` or `"~0.1.6"`

+This is a plugin for [serverless](serverless-framework), and supports version 3 and above.
+For serverless 2, install `serverless-fauna` version 0.1.6.

 ## FQL v10 (beta)

 FQL v10 resources follow a different schema than v4.
 You must declare your v4 and v10 resources in separate files.
 Specify a v10 schema by setting `version: 10`, like so: